rohit-vaswani/coding-interview-preparation/readme.md

    -- Cases problem, handle [compress-a-string]
-   -- String/Array problem, example and passes [longest-substring-with-unique-characters, Count-palindromic-substrings] -- non-comprehensive, english translation [countRangeSum, event-delegation] -- Steps [event-delegation, LargestPalindrome]
+   -- String/Array problem, example and passes [longest-substring-with-unique-characters, Count-palindromic-substrings] -- non-comprehensive, english translation [countRangeSum, event-delegation] -- Steps [event-delegation, LargestPalindrome, construct-object]

+# Statements to help
+ - Ultimately you have to find a (index) [first-failed-commit]
+ - One thing we are sure is to (iterate over the elements)

 # Still Unable to solve the problem
 -- Understand the problem's input and output
--- Understand if this is a recursive problem or not? (below section) -- Understand the problem using simpler/minimal/positive/negative example [find-median-of-2-sorted-array] -- Write how each pass will look like [find-median-of-2-sorted-array] -- understand the flow of the problem in plain english [find-median-of-2-sorted-array, LargestPalindrome] -- Understand what exactly you need to achieve to solve this problem.
-[LargestPalindrome]
+-- Understand if this is a recursive problem or not? (below section) -- Understand the problem using simpler/minimal/positive/negative example [find-median-of-2-sorted-array, first-failed-commit]
+-- Write how each pass will look like [find-median-of-2-sorted-array] -- understand the flow of the problem in plain english & doing dry runs [find-median-of-2-sorted-array, LargestPalindrome, first-failed-commit]
+-- Understand what exactly you need to achieve to solve this problem.
+[LargestPalindrome, first-failed-commit]

 ## Is this is a recursive problem or iterative problem
--- Many possible cases at each point of the time? [editDistance, coinChange, maxConnectedBoxes] -- is this a repeating problem?
+-- Many possible cases at each point of the time? [editDistance, coinChange, maxConnectedBoxes] -- is this a repeating problem? [construct-object]

-## Recursive approach [decodeStr]
+## Recursive approach [decodeStr, construct-object]
 1. Confirm yourself the return type / output of the function*
 2. Always take minimal example to understand the problem/solution better.
 3. Identify base conditions.
 Handle them first.